BernieO/ncupgrade/README.md

 This Bash script upgrades a local Nextcloud installation based on the [Nextcloud documentation for manual upgrades](https://github.com/nextcloud/documentation/blob/master/admin_manual/maintenance/manual_upgrade.rst).
 Before the upgrade a backup of the running Nextcloud instance will be created [(also based on the official documentation)](https://github.com/nextcloud/documentation/blob/master/admin_manual/maintenance/backup.rst) before upgrading.
+With option `-ob` this script may also be used to only backup Nextcloud (no upgrade will be performed with this option).

 **In any case: use at own risk!**